To Jest Wojna

 Photographer: Michael Tulsky

 Translator: Maryna Isaieva

 On October 22, the Polish Constitutional Tribunal ruled that abortions for fetal abnormalities violate the country’s Constitution, effectively imposing a near-total ban as 1,074 of 1,100 abortions performed last year in Poland resulted from fetal abnormalities.
-Therefore the abortion will be legal only in case of a threat to a womxn’s life and health, rape or incest.
+Therefore abortion will be legal only in case of a threat to a woman’s life and health, rape, or incest.
 However, pro-life activists have declared already that they will push for a complete ban on abortions, even in these cases.
 Thousands of people took to the streets of different cities to protest against the decision and the current government’s policy, the most restrictive abortion policy in Europe.
 The protests have taken place every day since then.

 On October 26, activists of Kyiv, Kharkiv, Lviv, and Mariupol took part in actions of solidarity with Polish womxn.
 We have collected the reflections of Kyiv action participants in this article.